 Joni sat on the couch, a wine glass in his other hand, talking to Misha and sniggering.
 Jami and Sonja watched the young man with amusement.

 ”Living together… The rare occasion of both out having fun with their friends in separate places and then they spend 30 minutes of that time talking with each other on the phone…” Sonja muttered. ”I don’t pretend to get it, but that has to be true love.”

 ”How sickening,” Jami chuckled.
 Ivo and he didn’t behave like that, Ivo had called him the day before but the call had been brief.
 They were doing good but it did bother him sometimes that Ivo wasn’t ready to even tell his grandmother about him and Misha was taking Joni to visit her in just a couple of weeks.
 On the other hand he understood Ivo’s hesitation, they had had enough problems with Jami’s parents, getting them to accept Ivo.
 And who knew how the old woman would take both her grandsons’ leaning towards men.

-Finally Joni ended the call, which a huge grin on his face.
-“What’s that smile about?”
-Jami asked smiling.
+Finally Joni ended the call, with a huge grin on his face. ”What’s that smile about?”
+Jami asked, smiling.

 ”Straight friends?”
 Sonja asked hopefully and Jami laughed.

 ”Jesus, you are horny…” The shorter man rolled his eyes.

 ”I think most of them are straight, yes”, Joni smiled.

 ”Any potential?
 How old?”
 Sonja continued questioning, ignoring the amused look that both men were giving her.